-Cindy Erwin joined the Center for the Future of Arizona in 2018 as the Director for College and Career Pathways, Phoenix region.
+Cindy Erwin joined the Center for the Future of Arizona in 2018 as the Director for College and Career Pathways.
 Cindy is responsible for working with education and industry partners to ensure that many more young people complete high school and earn a postsecondary credential with labor market value, launching them into initial careers while ensuring that they have the foundation necessary for further education.

 After teaching and prior to her school leader roles, Cindy spent several years in the private sector working with Fortune 500 companies such as Eli Lilly and Company and Johnson Controls as well as high-tech startups where she was involved in systems re-engineering and new business launch initiatives.
 Cindy earned both Bachelor’s and Master’s degrees from Purdue University.

 I have spent the majority of my career in education.
 Education and kids have always been super important to me.
 In particular, providing opportunities for young people who don’t have those opportunities afforded to them is a personal mission.
 I think the work that I do at CFA with Pathways to Prosperity is helping young people see opportunities for themselves and really envision themselves in a prosperous adulthood.

 I love the outdoors.
 I have always been attracted to wide open spaces.
 I love the expanse and being able to see miles and miles.
 I love that about the desert and the landscape.
 I don’t like places with a lot of trees.

 What’s your story?
 What was your path to CFA?